complete-dope/codex/content/posts/Github-and-Node-Modules.md

 ```

 To solve problem 3, we need to push but with lease so use : `git push --force-with-lease` , this makes sure to push changes only if no one else has pushed in your branch in that time

+### Stashing

+Using stash you save your current changes and then go back to some other branch and pop those changes there

+stash push : `git stash push -m '<message>' ` , pushes into stash
+stash pop : `git stash pop`  , removes it from stash
+stash apply : `git stash apply stash@{0/1/2/..}` , does not remove the stash
+stash list : `git stash list`
+stash drop : `git stash drop stash@{0/1/2/..}` , deletes a stash manually
+stash clear : `git stash clear` , deletes everything
+stash untracked files as well : `git stash -u`
+stash parts of a file : `git stash -p ` , not useful